tfausak/tfausak.github.io/_drafts/ruby-classes.md

     # => false
     ```

-17. Yet another way to do the same thing.
+17. Similarly, `.inspect` is the same as the other two by default.

     ``` rb
     klass.inspect == object.class.inspect